Private Practices

 3. Dismantle stigma surrounding mental health conditions

-1. Stigma persists for patients diagnosed with a mental health conditions, which may result in discrimination, feelings of shame and assignment of blame in ways that would never accompany a cancer diagnosis.
+1. Stigma persists for patients diagnosed with a mental health condition, which may result in discrimination, feelings of shame and assignment of blame in ways that would never accompany a cancer diagnosis.
 Patients often experience stigma in their primary care physician’s office, too, even if it is unintentional.
 Learn the steps that private practice physicians can take—and resources they can access—to help overcome and eliminate the experience and effects of stigma.

 4. Boost patients’ overall outcomes with BHI